arisGio/redux/REDUX.md

 - automatically generates actions that correspond to the names of these reducer fns
 - we can export them
 - use them in UI components

+# step 4: select state

+- select data anywhere in the app
+- without needing context or prop drilling
+- useSelector hook
+- grab any reactive value || slice in the store

+# step 5: dispatch actions